 Run the Jewels don’t make dystopian music.
 El-P has been pretty clear about this for years, in spite of his reputation for doing just that via crushing industrial rap anthems in albums like his own solo personal best, 2002’s Fantastic Damage.
 “I’m not a ‘dystopian, futuristic master,’ I’m a schnook walking the street,” he said to the Chicago Tribune in 2012.
 “It’s an insane reality we’re living in, and I’m just trying to translate it for myself.”
 Everything that El-P and Killer Mike does, separately or as the unstoppable unit they’ve become, bears this out.
-Killer Mike’s “Reagan” is maybe his angriest, darkest song, and it’s deceased, villainous protagonist’s heyday was the 1980s.
-El-P’s “Stepfather Factory” feels like a Verhoeven-directed satire, but at its heart it’s simply a critique of absent fathers.
+Killer Mike’s “Reagan” is maybe his angriest, darkest song, and its deceased, villainous protagonist’s heyday was the 1980s.
+El-P’s “Stepfather Factory” feels like a Verhoeven-directed satire, but at its heart it harbors a deeply personal anguish.
 And even at RTJ’s most rapid-fire intense, like 2014’s “Close Your Eyes (And Count to Fuck)“, they mostly sounded like they were having the time of their life under the most extreme terms.

 To Run the Jewels’ credit, they’re usually at their most engaging when they’re going hardest—when they’ve got a target in their sights—and they’ve never not got one.
 As it turns out, a lot changed in the world since the two hip-hop vets released 2014’s Run the Jewels 2.
 The actual present day seems to be spiraling into the kind of dystopia that young adult fiction’s been warning us about, with an incoming U.S. president that rode a wave of white nationalism to a narrow victory.
 And though El and Mike briefly flirted with optimism—even appearing with Sen. Bernie Sanders at Coachella—their third album, simply titled Run the Jewels 3, evades positivity and passivity even more than its predecessors.
 This isn’t dystopia, in other words—this is where we are now.